michaeljohns2/CommunityTable/readme/sprint2/sprint2.md

 - Additionally, she offered some content tweaks which were able to be adjusted on the spot due to our existing support for content templates
 - After the blog capability is implemented, she requests support for presenting products for sell to support the organization

-This feedback will be absorbed into the product backlog (and groomed) ahead of sprint 3 planning.
+_This feedback will be absorbed into the product backlog (and groomed) ahead of sprint 3 planning._

 ### Scrum Team Retrospective

-- Some environment issues linger among team members; while we have increased documentation (from sprint 1 retrospective), more hands on support is needed.
+- Some environment issues linger among team members; while we have increased documentation (from sprint 1 retrospective), more hands on support is needed;
-Immediately following the retrospective, team members paired up to squash their issues.
+Immediately following the retrospective, team members paired up to squash their issues
 - We discussed adding Content Delivery Network (CDN) libraries in sprint 3 to further speed up page loads
 - We are going to add more efficiencies to our sprint planning meeting to allow us to get moving on the next sprint
 - We are going to introduce a separate channel for each user story committed within sprint 3 to foster streamlined communication and resolution